Parnassus Fixed-Income PRFIX Sustainability

 Parnassus Fixed Income Fund has a number of positive attributes that may appeal to sustainability-focused investors.

-The fund's 6.8% involvement in carbon solutions is roughly in line with the 5.3% average involvement of its peers in the Intermediate Core-plus Bond category.
+Parnassus Fixed Income Fund shows 7.3% involvement in carbon solutions.
+This percentage surpasses the 4.3% average involvement of its peers in the Intermediate Core-plus Bond category.
 Carbon solutions include products and services related to renewable energy, energy efficiency, green buildings, green transportation, and so on.
-The fund exhibits moderate exposure (2.43%) to companies with high or severe controversies.
+By prospectus, the fund aims to avoid, or limit its exposure to, companies associated with controversial weapons, tobacco, and and small arms.
+The fund fulfills this goal by having negligible investment exposure to each of these activities.
+The fund has no exposure to high or severe controversies.
 Controversies are incidents that have a negative impact on stakeholders or the environment, which create some degree of financial risk for the company.
 Examples of types of controversies include bribery and corruption scandals, workplace discrimination and environmental incidents.
 Severe and high controversies can have significant financial repercussions, ranging from legal penalties to consumer boycotts.
 Such controversies can also damage the reputation of both companies themselves and their shareholders.

 ESG Commitment Level Asset Manager